MSchatzUW/CMAP_docs/user_guide/API_ref/pycmap_api/data_vizualization/pycmap_rm_cp_3d.rst

           Colormap name.
 Any matplotlib (e.g. 'viridis', ..) or cmocean (e.g. cmocean.cm.thermal, ..) colormaps can be passed to this property.
 A full list of matplotlib and cmocean color palettes can be found at the following links: https://matplotlib.org/3.1.0/tutorials/colors/colormaps.html
           https://matplotlib.org/cmocean/

+          ..COMMENT: It's hard to make out there are two links above since they were appearing on the same line in my browser.

         **vmin: float**
           This parameter defines the lower bound of the colorbar.
         **vmax: float**